JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries-to-npm.md

 #### Generate an access token

-To publish to NPM, you'll need an access token that allows publishing a package under your newly created organization.
+To publish to npm, you'll need an access token that allows publishing a package under your newly created organization.
 To generate such a token, follow the steps [here](https://docs.npmjs.com/creating-and-viewing-access-tokens).

-> For the sake of simplicity, set the scope to `read-write` for the newly created organization and check the `Bypass two-factor authentication (2FA)` checkbox.
+For this tutorial, use a simplified security configuration:
->
+* check **Bypass two-factor authentication (2FA)** checkbox,
-{style="note"}
+* set the general permissions and organization permissions for the token to **Read and write**.

-As soon as you have the organization name and the access token, you're ready to set up your library to be published on NPM.
+As soon as you have the organization name and the access token, you're ready to publish your library as an npm package.

 ## Configure the project